ppy/osu-wiki/news/2022-08-25-changes-to-osu-taiko-sr-and-pp.md

 The following changes should result in impressive scores on harder beatmaps rewarding a significant increase of performance point values, with top player [syaron105](https://osu.ppy.sh/users/8741695) gaining over 6400 total pp!

-Please note that these changes only affect the difficulty part of performance, which refers to the star rating value under a mathematically scaled formula.
+Please note that these changes only affect the difficulty part of performance, which correlates with the star rating value.

 - A further EZ multiplier of **0.985x** has been added, further supplementing its nerf mentioned above.
 - A new HR multiplier of **1.05x** has been added, as a way to rebalance the changes found within accuracy pp.